aashraf451/Coursera_Cleaning_Data_Assignment/README.md

 # Coursera_Cleaning_Data_Assignment
-This project is for the 3rd coursera course in the data science specialization for cleaning and preparing the data the steps followed in the code are documented by comments in the code as follows
+This is Ahmed Ashraf Assignemnt submission for the project of the 3rd coursera course in the data science specialization for cleaning and preparing the data

+Dataset
+Human Activity Recognition Using Smartphones

+Files
+CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

+The steps followed in the code are documented by comments in the code as follows
 - Download data
 - Read and Convert Data
 - Merges the Training and Testing Sets into 1 data set called data.all